thehydroimpulse/gossiper/README.md

 ## Why Rust?

 [Rust](http://www.rust-lang.org/) is Mozilla's new systems programming language that focuses on safety, concurrency and practicality.
-It doesn't have GC (but you *can* have task-local GC!), in the realm as C++, but without any of the issues and complexities.
+It doesn't have GC (but you *can* have task-local GC!), in the realm as C++, but without many of the issues and complexities.

-I believe Rust is perfect for distributed systems which are highly-performant.
-Because Rust avoids the pitfalls on mutable, shared memory, you're able to escape a lot of bottlenecks involved in mutexes.
+I believe Rust is perfect for distributed systems which are highly performant and fault tolerant.

 ## Getting Started